 - 8 oz tub Cool Whip – $1.84

-STEP ONE: First, soften the ice cream enough so you can spread it.
-Then scoop all of the ice cream into a 9×13 dish, spreading it evenly in the pan.
+- First, soften the ice cream enough so you can spread it.
+Then, scoop all the ice cream into a 9×13 dish, spreading it evenly in the pan.

 You can use any flavor of ice cream you would like for this cake.
-Our kids want to pick two different flavors for the layers when we make this for their birthday cake.
+Our kids want to pick two flavors for the layers when making this for their birthday cake.
 Some of our favorites to use are mint chocolate chip, strawberry, and chocolate chip cookie dough.

 Serve: You’ll need to place the leftover cake in the freezer within 30 minutes of slicing and serving.